Introduction: Zebra S Series Printers: Ribbon Nightmare No More

-Every one knows laser and inkjet printers since they are ubiquitous in every office, SoHo and homes around the globe.
-They have some far cousins known as bar code printers or label printers and they basically specialize in using rolls (or stacks) of labels rather than sheets.
-The "ink" can be a ribbon of plastic film with carbon particles attached to one of its sides using a formulation of wax and resins (thermal transfer) or either the labels have some treatment to react to heat by turning black (Direct transfer).
-Zebra brand name produce great printers that are the work horse of the industry.
+Everyone knows laser and inkjet printers since they are ubiquitous in every office, SoHo and homes around the globe.
+They have some far cousins known as barcode printers or label printers and they basically specialize in using rolls (or stacks) of labels rather than sheets.
+The "ink" can be a ribbon of plastic film with carbon particles attached to one of its sides using a formulation of wax and/or resins (thermal transfer) or either the labels have some treatment to react to heat by turning black (Direct transfer).
+Zebra brand name manufactures great printers that are the workhorse of the industry.
 The S Series are heavy-duty, robust and generally with a worry-free performance, however there is a black cloud in the horizon...

 Step 1: The Achille's Heel